Western Sky personal loans- have you seen the advertisements?

 Now, I’m sure that the Cheyenne River Sioux are honest and have a fair and equitable legal system in place.
 But the fact is, unless you’re familiar with that legal system, you have no idea what you’re getting into.

-You might as well take out a personal loan with a lender in Namibia or Kosovo.
+You might as well take out a personal loan with a lender in India or China.

-But if you do take out any debt, you better know what you’re getting yourself into, or it can get ugly really fast.
+But if you do take out any personal loans or other debt, you better know what you're getting yourself into, or it can get ugly really fast.

 Any experiences with other high interest lenders?